SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/DateTime/getWeekDay.md

 so.topic: reference
 ---

+# DateTime.getWeekDay()

 Returns the weekDay as an Integer.
 0 is Monday, ...
 6 is Sunday